Not all heroes wear capes, but this one might. Frankly, we don’t know becuase their identity is a mystery.

 via Mark Hamill

 Donna Goldstein filled her cart with Christmas gifts and stockings during a shopping spree she won at a 99-cent store on her 99th birthday.
-She's going to use her haul to assemble holiday stockings for kids in need to be distributed around her community in the Beverly Grove Neighborhood of Los Angeles.
+She's going to use her haul to assemble holiday stockings for kids in need.
+They will be distributed around her community in the Beverly Grove Neighborhood of Los Angeles.

 From the Swedish division of ActionAid comes the most unique charity Christmas album yet.
 Let goats serenade you with your favorite holiday tunes like Jingle Bells: